Abjad/abjad/docs/source/examples/score_fragment_strings.rst

 ----

-We create the score like this:
+We create the score like this; only the first four pages are shown below:

 ..  book::
     :lilypond/no-stylesheet:
-    :lilypond/pages: 1-10
+    :lilypond/pages: 1-4
     :lilypond/with-columns: 2

     >>> lilypond_file = make_lilypond_file(